paddymahoney/minecrift/README.md

 The install process (install.py) does a number of things:
  - It downloads MCP (Minecraft coder's pack) and extracts it to the \mcp908\ directory.
+ - It downloads a ton of dependencies.
  - It merges Optifine into vanilla minecraft jar.
  - It decompiles and deobfuscates the combined minecraft/optifine into \mcp908\src\.minecraft_orig_nofix\
- - It applies any patches found in \mcppacthes\ and copies the result to\mcp908\src\.minecraft_orig\
+ - It applies any patches found in \mcppatches\ and copies the result to\mcp908\src\.minecraft_orig\
  - It applies all the patches found in \patches\ and copies the result to \mcp908\src\minecraft\.
  - It copies all code files found in \src\ to \mcp908\src\minecraft\.
 This directory is now the full 'Vivecraft' codebase.

 IF you use Eclipse you can open the workspace found in \mcp908\eclipse.
-You may have to redirect some build path jar's to the correct location
+You may have to redirect some build path jar's to the correct location.
+To run the game form eclipse you have to attach natives to lwjgl jar.

 Make all changes to the game in the \mcp908\src\minecraft directory.